- Key Takeaways

 Financial Readiness: The Make-or-Break Factor

 Your financial position is the most critical part of the decision.
-A severance package is helpful, but it’s not a long-term income replacement.
+A severance package is helpful, but it’s not a long-term replacement for income.
 Before accepting, evaluate:

 If you cannot comfortably absorb months without a paycheck, taking a voluntary package may add stress rather than relieve it.